YahooArchive/flux-examples/react-router/README.md

-# routing
+# routing with react-router

-This shows routing on the client and the server.
+This shows routing on the client and the server with [react-router](https://github.com/rackt/react-router).
 Navigation uses history pushes on the client but browser refresh will render the current page correctly on the server.

 ## Usage